vorSherer/code-301-prework/README.md

 ### jQuery

-Complete the official introductory [jQuery Course](https://www.sololearn.com/Play/jQuery).
+Complete the introductory [SoloLearn jQuery Course](https://www.sololearn.com/Play/jQuery).
 The Canvas submission is a screenshot indicating that the course is complete.

 ### Chocolate Pizza CSS